Churn

 This is when a customer actively clicks "Cancel."
 They made a deliberate decision.
 Common causes:

-• Price sensitivity — they found a cheaper alternative or decided it's not worth the cost.
+• Price sensitivity.
+They found a cheaper alternative or decided it's not worth the cost.

-• Switching to a competitor — someone else does it better or cheaper.
+• Switching to a competitor.
+Someone else does it better or cheaper.

-• They outgrew you — their needs evolved beyond your feature set.
+• They outgrew you.
+Their needs evolved beyond your feature set.

-• They went out of business — nothing you could've done.
+• They went out of business.
+Nothing you could've done.

 How to fix it: Smart cancel flows that present targeted offers based on the cancellation reason.
 If someone is canceling due to price, offer a discount.
 If they're not using it enough, offer a free month with onboarding help.